 - 1.1.
 The purpose of the Infrastructure Delivery Plan (IDP) is to provide a detailed understanding of the future infrastructure needs of the District to support planned growth up to the 2031.
 The National Planning Policy Framework (NPPF) requires the council to plan for future infrastructure needs as part of the Local Plan preparation process.
 The IDP provides information on the position of current infrastructure, drawing together collaborative research to set out the existing issues and consider the additional provision required to support the growth set out in the Strategic Local Plan (SLP). - 1.2.
 The IDP draws together collaborative research and modelling in cooperation with a wide range of service providers including Hertfordshire County Council (HCC) and District Council services and the public / private infrastructure providers outside of local government.
 The IDP focuses on the key infrastructure needs derived from plans and strategies of each of these bodies, as well as estimates based on proposed growth levels.
 On-going dialogue with infrastructure providers is essential to plan for infrastructure needs.
 This relationship is reciprocal and the IDP, alongside the Local Plan, informs the business plans and strategies service providers and partners in turn. - 1.3.
 The IDP supports the SLP and the Infrastructure Delivery Schedule (IDS).
 The IDP provides an evidence base for the SLP and IDS, detailing the infrastructure required to support the policies and commitments in the Local Plan.
 This forms the foundation from which further detailed infrastructure planning can be undertaken through the Detailed Local Plan (DLP) and through site specific master planning exercises. - 1.4.
 The IDP is not a policy document and information contained within it does not override or supersede the objectives and policies contained within the Local Plan.
 The IDP provides a robust basis on which the Council will seek to influence public, private and agency funding and priorities and investment programmes.
 The IDP also serves as the basis for establishing the St Albans Community Infrastructure Levy (CIL) that will be used to help fund the infrastructure needed to support the Local Plan. - 1.5.
+The IDP acknowledges the role of Town and Parish Councils in the delivery of infrastructure.
+Town and Parish Councils play an increasingly important role in infrastructure provision at the neighbourhood level.
+Over recent years there has been a devolvement of local assets and responsibilities to the local level consistent with national priorities.
+It is likely the future iterations of the IDP will cover the role of Town and Parish Councils in greater details as their involvement increases, particularly in line with the development CIL charging schedule. - 1.6.
 The IDP is a living document and progress against delivery will be reported annually in the Authority's Monitoring Report.
 The IDP is intended to be updated on a regular basis to reflect reviews of the Local Plan and the IDS.
 Infrastructure requirements are likely to evolve over the Plan period, public sector policies and priorities, technological developments and the impacts of the planned growth as it occurs.
 Subsequent versions will also take account of any further updates to the various plans and strategies of service providers.
 One particular area that will be developed and further explained as the IDP evolves is scheme definition / design and costings; particularly of key items of public, non-commercial, provider infrastructure.
 This is currently a topic being explored through early collaborative master planning work with landowner / developer interests on the Broad Locations.
 The IDP evidences this through illustrative background material incorporated in appendices.